Lightstreamer/Lightstreamer-lib-client-python/README.md

 # Lightstreamer Python Client SDK

+> ⚠️ This project has changed home.
+The new official **Python Client SDK** repository is now [here](https://github.com/Lightstreamer/Lightstreamer-lib-client-haxe).

 Lightstreamer Python Client SDK enables any Python application to communicate bidirectionally with a [Lightstreamer Server](http://www.lightstreamer.com).
 The API allows to subscribe to real-time data pushed by the server and to send any message to the server.

-⚠️ This library is automatically generated from the Lightstreamer Haxe Client SDK, which is going to be made available soon in a separate Github project.

 ## Installation